dcmouyard/sass/README.md

 Discrete, reusable UI components.
 (Think SMACSS “modules”.)
 The majority of your styles should be here.

 ### partials/_utilities.scss
-utility classes that aren’t components themselves, such as clearfix.
+Utility classes that aren’t components themselves, such as clearfix.

 ### partials/_quick-fixes.scss
 Deadlines happen, so put your quick fixes here.
 Hopefully there will be time later to move/re-factor these styles into their proper place.